Diana Ortiz Perez is a 2021/2022 EMME M1 international student from Mexico.

 Interviewer: Why did you choose France?

 Diana: I wanted to put myself into a challenging environment, because I believe that when I am in a different place than mine, my mind starts to act more creative to achieve goals, and to overcome challenging situations.
-I don’t judge or underestimate the educational system in my country, but for science career’s it could be difficult to achieve where you want to be or/and who you want to become, so I decided to enter into a different educational system to gain more competences and to amplify my criteria inside the scientific community.
-In France, the master offers were more attractive to my interests than in another country (i.e., Mexico, Germany, Spain, Italy).
+I don’t judge or underestimate the educational system in my country, but for science career’s it could be difficult to achieve where you want to be or/and who you want to become, so I decided to enter into a different educational system to gain more skills and to amplify my criteria inside the scientific community.
+In France, the master offers were more attractive to my interests than in another country (ie, Mexico, Germany, Spain, Italy).
 Also, because I consider that the country helps a lot their students and it’s known that France receives plenty of foreign students, there must be a reason for that.
-I also chose France because I find pretty attractive the language (more in ladies) and want to speak it.

 Interviewer: Why did you choose this master’s degree?